spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 Once it is feature complete, it will be used to build stage 3 - the final compiler binary.

+This is the main effort of the 0.8.0 release cycle - the stage2 compiler.
+There are quite a few build options which can aid your development experience.
+Have a look with `zig build --help`.

-### Stage 3: Rebuild Self-Hosted Zig Using the Self-Hosted Compiler
+# Stage 3: Rebuild Self-Hosted Zig Using the Self-Hosted Compiler

 *Note: Stage 2 compiler is not yet able to build Stage 3.
 Building Stage 3 is not yet supported.*